11 cars you didn’t know were tuned by Lotus

 Aston Martin

-By the nature of confidentially agreements, it is hard to discern just how much of the Vanquish was the work of Lotus.
-Piecing together what fragments we have heard, it may not be insubstantial.
+By the nature of confidentiality agreements, it is hard to discern just how much of the Vanquish was the work of Lotus.
+Piecing together what fragments we have heard, the extent of Lotus’ work may not be insubstantial.
 Lotus broke new ground with its Versatile Vehicle Architecture (VVA) system that comprised an alloy “tub” made of extruded aluminum which was then bonded and riveted.
 Lotus was tapped to supply its expertise in creating the Vanquish platform which became the first front-engined car ever to employ this method of construction.

 Launched in production form in 2001, the V-12-engined Vanquish had its flaws, but it laid the way for more than a decade of Aston Martin’s subsequent models, including the DB9 which was also developed with “assistance” from Lotus.